itsonlytamim/itsonlytamim/README.md

 ## 🌱 About Me

-I am in my final semester of my bachelor's degree in Computer Science, and I'm excited to apply my knowledge and skills to real-world projects.
+I am a Full stack developer working on .Net , Angular and Sql Server , and I'm excited to apply my knowledge and skills to real-world projects.
 Although I'm a fresher, I have a solid foundation in programming concepts and have worked on various projects during my academic journey.

 ## 🔭 Technologies and Tools